olcf/hands-on-with-frontier/challenges/GPU_Matrix_Multiply/README.md

 `int m`, `int n`, `int k` : These are the values of the dimensions of your matrices.

-`const double *alpha` : This is a pointer to the scalar alpha.
+`const double *alpha` : This is a pointer to the scalar alpha-- it expects to receive the address of a scalar value.

-`const double *AP` : This is a pointer to matrix A on the GPU.
+`const double *AP` : This is a pointer to the address of matrix A on the GPU.

 `int lda` : This represents the value of the leading dimension of matrix A.

-`const double *BP` : This is a pointer to matrix B on the GPU.
+`const double *BP` : This is a pointer to the address of matrix B on the GPU.

 `int ldb` : This represents the value of the leading dimension of matrix B.

-`const double *beta` : This is a pointer to the scalar beta.
+`const double *beta` : This is a pointer to the scalar beta--it expects to receive the address of a scalar value.

-`double *CP` : This is a pointer to the double-precision matrix C on the GPU.
+`double *CP` : This is a pointer to the the address of the double-precision matrix C on the GPU.

 `int ldc` : This represents the value of the leading dimension of matrix C.